rlister/argus/README.md

 Features:

 - does one thing well (kinda)
-- trigger builds with SQS messages
+- queue builds with SQS messages
 - built-in ECR authentication
 - can notify [Slack](https://slack.com/) of build details